 - Acting in self-defense or the defense of others

 Whatever the nature of the assault charges, you are entitled to a defense.
 Further, not all circumstances resulting in getting charged with assault are straightforward.
 For example, many people do not appreciate the gravity of accusing another of a crime and regret doing so after the matter settles and emotions calm, especially in families.
-In any event, our attorneys can evaluate your case and explore your options with you.
+In any event, our Houston assault defense lawyers can evaluate your case and explore your options with you.

 Can You Be Prosecuted If the Alleged Victim Changes Their Mind About the Assault?